Sheena Iyengar

-Sheena S. Iyengar is the S.T.
-Lee Professor of Business in the Management Department at Columbia Business School, widely and best known as an expert on choice.
-Her research focuses on the many facets of decision making, including: why people want choice, what affects how and what we choose, and how we can improve our decision making.
-She has presented TED talks on choice and is the author of The Art of Choosing (2010).
+Sheena S. Iyengar is a Canadian born academic who is the S.T.
+Lee Professor of Business and Chair of The Management Department at Columbia Business School, and founder of a startup called Think Bigger Innovation.
+She is best known as an expert on choice, particularly for her "Jam Study."
+Her research focuses on the many facets of decision making, including: why people want choice, what affects how and what people choose, and how decision making can be improved.
+She has presented TED talks on choice with over 7 million views and is the author of The Art of Choosing (2010) and Think Bigger: How To Innovate (2023).
+She is the recipient of numerous honors, including two Axiom Business Book Awards and The Thinkers50 Innovation award.

 Early life and education

 Iyengar was born in Toronto, Ontario, Canada.
 Her parents were immigrants from Delhi, India.
 As a child, she was diagnosed with a rare form of retinitis pigmentosa, an inherited disease of retinal degeneration.
 By the age of nine, she could no longer read.
 By the age of sixteen, she was completely blind, although able to perceive light.
 She remains blind as an adult.

 Iyengar's father died of a heart attack when she was thirteen.
 This change in family circumstances, and Iyengar's loss of vision, prompted Iyengar's mother to steer her towards higher education and self-sufficiency, saying to Iyengar: "I don't want to hear about men or boys, you've got to stand on your own two feet."

-In 1992, she graduated from the University of Pennsylvania with a B.S. in economics from the Wharton School and a B.A. in psychology from the College of Arts and Sciences.
-She then earned her Ph.D. in Social Psychology from Stanford University in 1997.
+In 1992, she graduated from the University of Pennsylvania with a BS in economics from the Wharton School and a BA in psychology from the College of Arts and Sciences.
+She then earned her PhD in Social Psychology from Stanford University in 1997.

 For her dissertation "Choice and its Discontents," Iyengar received the Best Dissertation Award for 1998 from the Society of Experimental Social Psychology.